thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 }
 {% endhighlight %}

-If the book's rating is highest compared to the other books, it gets moved to the top of results.
+If a book's rating is the highest compared to the other books, it gets moved to the top of results div.

 Results are collected into groups of four.
 Each book's information is contained within a div.results_cell:

 {% highlight xml %}
 <div id="results_wrapper">